twilson63/s3fs-recipe/s3fs/readme.md

       ...
     }

-If you'd like to use an encrypted data bag item, set the [:s3fs][:data_bag][:encrypted] to true (node.set[:s3fs][:data_bag][:encrypted] = true).

 ## What does it do?

 It will install s3fs on your server, then it will create folders in the /mnt directory named the same as each bucket listed in the data bag.
 Lastly it will create a s3fs mount for each s3 bucket specified in your configuration.

+The recipe will handle encrypted data bags, and uses the Chef::EncryptedDataBagItem.load with default decryption key file.

 ## Support